risingwavelabs/risingwave/docs/state-store-overview.md

 ## Overview

 In RisingWave, all streaming executors store their data into a state store.
-This state store is backed by a service called Hummock, which can be considered as a cloud-native LSM-tree based storage engine.
+This state store is backed by a service called Hummock, a cloud-native LSM-tree based storage engine.
 Hummock provides KV API, and stores all data on S3-compatible service.
 However, it is not a key-value store for general purpose, but a storage engine co-designed with RisingWave streaming engine and optimized for streaming workload.

 ## Architecture